-In releases prior to 10.2, the CMDB had to be queried to determine which updates BMC Discovery should make when syncing, and this step represented a large proportion of the overall time taken.
-BMC Discovery now maintains an authoritative model of the dataset of each configured CMDB connection, in its datastore.
+BMC Discovery maintains an authoritative model of the dataset of each configured CMDB connection, in its datastore.
 When a CMDB sync connection is created, BMC Discovery creates a shadow copy of the data that the corresponding CMDB dataset should hold and sends that to the CMDB.
 When data is modified as the result of discoveries, deletions or manual syncs, these changes are updated in the shadow copy and propagated to the CMDB, without the need to first check the contents of the actual CMDB, meaning that only changes are sent to the CMDB.

 Do not change the CMDB synchronization configuration at the same time as changing the cluster configuration.

 - Changing the CMDB sync configuration means, adding connections, removing connections, and starting or stopping a resync.

 - Changing the cluster configuration means adding members, removing members, moving the coordinator, or changing fault tolerance.

 Data model mapping